davidbeckonline/pegel-konstanz_website/content/_index.en.md

 The data was last updated on <span id=website_api_mostrecent_date> ? </span> at <span id=website_api_mostrecent_time> ? </span>.

- {{% notice style="info" title="Inconsistencies (2024-12-19)" icon="info" %}}
- We are using the English variant to test some updates for 2025.
-So, you are getting a glimpse into the future right now.
-Going along with that, you might see some inconsistencies.
-We try to resolve this as part of our testing.
- {{% /notice %}}

 ## Development over the last 10 days

 This is how the level of the lake developed over the last ten days: